evanreynolds9/drmdel-lasso/README.md

 **Getting Started**

 1. Ensure you have a C compiler installed on your machine.
-2. To compile the C functions to a shared library, run `R CMD SHLIB drmdelLasso.c utilities.c basisFuncs.c -o <name>.dll` from the `src` folder in the terminal.
+2. Create a .Renviron file in root directory, and set the name you choose for your shared library to the following variable: `SHARED_LIB`
-3. Within R session, navigate to the `src` folder and run `dyn.load("<name>.dll")` to make the C functions accessible.
+3. In your R session, from the project root, run the `init.R` file to build the shared library and load all functions.
+This can be done with `source("R\\init.R")`.
-4. In the same R session, run `source("..\\R\\drmdelLasso.R")` to import the available R wrappers and functions to your session.